- Best Mangement Practice Program (BMPs)

 - Fairs & Field Days: Capital Grants & Operational Stipend

 - Working Lands Enterprise Fund

 Downloadable Documents & Helpful Links

-The Ag-CWIP will provide funding to farmers, nonprofit organizations, regional associations, and other entities for the development and implementation of locally-led agricultural water quality programs and projects.
-Funds are available in three distinct categories—though organizations may submit applications in more than one category—including:
+Funding for farmers, nonprofit organizations, regional associations, and other entities for the development and implementation of locally-led agricultural water quality programs, projects, as well as research.

 The Vermont Farm to School Grant Program provides Vermont schools with funds to integrate local foods into school cafeterias, classrooms and communities.

 This grant is to assist Vermont produce growers to make improvements that help prevent or reduce known produce safety risks on their farms.